 - Symptom free

-- Cleared by licensed physician
+- Written clearance by a licensed treating physician

 - Return to baseline testing score if available

 - Successfully complete the 5-step return to play protocol with the Hampton athletic trainers

 The Hampton School District utilizes the C3 Logix System to manage concussions our athletes sustain.
 A one-on-one assessment is performed every 2 years using an iPad providing reliable and objective measurements of postural stability, working memory, reaction time and visual acuity to guide our physicians and athletic trainers in the treatment of our student-athletes.